 Why I Chose It

-MightyRecruiter is a free applicant tracking system (ATS) that allows you to post an unlimited number of jobs and search for active and passive job seekers in their resume database.
-You can use more than 200 customizable job description templates in your posting and get picked up by 29-plus job board sites, including Indeed and ZipRecruiter, in a single click.
+MightyRecruiter is a free applicant tracking system (ATS) that offers free job postings and applicant tracking, with paid tiers based on open jobs and résumé views.
+You can use more than 200 customizable job description templates in your posting and get picked up by 100+ job boards, including Indeed and ZipRecruiter, in a single click.

 Like Indeed, Mighty Recruiter has a candidate and history tracking, which records all interactions you’ve had with a candidate.
 This allows you to easily reference past interactions and evaluations to give you in-depth insight into your candidates.